Djokovic To Face Kyrgios In Blockbuster Wimbledon Final - UrduPoint

 That was part of a run of eight games out of nine for Djokovic, who took the second set and then rocketed into a 5-1 lead in the third, giving Norrie a mountain to climb.

-Djokovic again broke early in the fourth set and did not concede a single break point as he cantered to victory.
+Djokovic again broke early in the fourth set and cantered to victory -- he did not face a single break point in the final three sets.

 The Australian, who will be playing in his first Grand Slam final, said Friday he was disappointed not to have the chance to face Nadal, proclaiming that "everyone did want to see us go to war out there".